 Tier 1 (Entrepreneur) visa

-Although the applicant must be principally engaged in the UK business, their family members, being partners and children under 18 years of age (the “dependants”), are free to undertake any employment, self-employment, studies or be self-sufficient in the UK.
+Applicants who currently hold immigration permission under this category are only permitted to work for the businesses they are involved with as a director or sole trader, although their family members, being partners and children under 18 years of age (the “Dependants”), are free to undertake any employment, self-employment, studies or be self-sufficient in the UK.

 In order to be granted an extension, the applicant must be able to demonstrate that they: